cloud-custodian/cel-python/docs/source/c7n_functions.rst

         # up mon-fri from 6am-9pm; up sun from 10am-6pm; pacific time
         off=[(M-F,21),(U,18)];on=[(M-F,6),(U,10)];tz=pt

-The :py:`resource_schedule` function reaches into the :py:class:`c7n.filters.offhours.ScheduleParser` class to parse the schedule text and compare it against the current day and hour in the given ``Now`` value.
+The :py:func:`resource_schedule` function reaches into the :py:class:`c7n.filters.offhours.ScheduleParser` class to parse the schedule text and compare it against the current day and hour in the given ``Now`` value.

 An alternative is to eschew this special language and replace it with CEL.